crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/1. HTML & CSS/article.md

 ![Alt screenshot](https://cloud.githubusercontent.com/assets/757408/3209463/7960affa-ee70-11e3-9119-c4581cf6e5f9.png)

+So now we've written the HTML & CSS, we can now start breaking our application down into smaller components.

 Now comes the fun part.
 After we have *all* the HTML necessary for the component we're trying to build, we can start breaking that HTML into smaller components.
 Let's start with the header.
 First copy the following code into `views/main/header/index.js`: